johnfmorton/generator-buildabanner/generators/app/templates/dev/_README_nongoogle.md

 If you use Sublime Text, open the mybanner.sublime-project file and you can quickly begin editing your banner in the "Banner dev" folder in the left hand column of Sublime Text project.

 As you make changes to the *index.html*, *script.js* and *style.scss* files, your browser will update and show you the changes you've made.
 The SCSS file is converted to CSS on the fly.
 Do **not** edit the CSS file directly because it will be overwritten.

+## About the dev server & clickTAG parameter

+During development, the banner will load into a browser at a URL like "http://localhost:8889/?clickTAG=http://example.com".
+The "clickTAG" parameter is needed to tell the banner where to click through to.
+If you're dispalying these banners on a development server for approvals you may want to add the "?clickTAG=http://example.com" to the end of your URL so that your client sees the banner does accept the expected parameter that a Non-Google ad uses when it is trafficked.
+The "clickTAG" parameter is case insensative, so "clicktag" or "clickTag" also work.

 ## The backup image